arjunmakesthings/itp-blog/content/intro-to-fabrication/theme for intro-to-fabrication.md

 >
 > from [cambridge dictionary (online)](https://dictionary.cambridge.org/dictionary/english/fabrication).

-an alternate theme could be to produce *things that aren't what they seem*. however, i like the theme i have right now.
+an alternate theme could be to produce *things that aren't what they seem*. however, i'll stick with the theme i have now.